Á: Filipino

 In Filipino, á is an accented letter and has no direct equivalent other than a.
 An example is the first "a" as in "baka" ("cow") and "tatawid" ("to cross").

 Hungarian

-In Hungarian, Á is the second letter of Hungarian representing //aː//.
+Á is the second letter of the Hungarian alphabet representing //aː//.

 Icelandic

 Á is the second letter of the Icelandic alphabet and represents //au̯// (as in "ow").

 Irish

 In Irish, á is called a fada ("long a"), pronounced /ga/ and appears in words such as slán ("goodbye").
 It is the only diacritic used in Modern Irish, since the decline of the dot above many letters in the Irish language.
 Fada is only used on vowel letters i.e. á, é, í, ó, ú.
 It symbolises a lengthening of the vowel.

 Karakalpak

-Á is defined as the second letter and represents //æ//.
+Á is the second letter of the latin-script version of the Karakalpak alphabet and represents //æ//.

 Kazakh

 In the 2018 amends of Kazakh alphabet list, Á is defined as the second letter and represents //æ//.
-It has been replaced by Ä ä in the 2019 amends, and matches Cyrillic alphabet Ә, 2017 version Aʼ and Arabic ٵ.
+It was replaced by Ä ä in the 2019 amends, and matches Cyrillic alphabet Ә, 2017 version Aʼ and Arabic ٵ.